 What is an invitation letter for my Schengen Visa application?

-An invitation letter for your Schengen Visa application is a written document from a person who you plan to visit in a Schengen Area country.
+An invitation letter or a proof of accommodation for your Schengen Visa application is a written document from a person who you plan to visit in a Schengen Area country.
 They will be inviting you to stay with them or may represent the business or institution that provides the reason for your trip.
 By default, the writer of the letter guarantees that you will not stay in the country illegally.

 Is an invitation letter mandatory when applying for a Schengen Visa?